bcgov/cas-postgres/docs/patroni-migration.md

 It should be configured with the old patroni deployment as a source (`from: ...`), and the new PGO cluster as the target (`to: ...`).

+> [!NOTE]
+> Note: the `ignoreRoles` value should include all the roles that are declared in the new postgres cluster chart (user roles need to be setup by PGO to be properly registered by pgbouncer).
+Including these roles in the migration will overwrite the setup done by PGO and cause connection issues.

 #### Example values.yaml

 ```
 migrationJob:
   image: postgres
   tag: 15
+  ignoreRoles:
+    - metabase

 deployment:
   name: cas-metabase